 Whenever possible, it is best to trust your spouse unless you have an apparent reason not to.
 Your trust can help open the lines of communication and make it possible for you to negotiate a divorce settlement.
 If you are able to work creatively with your soon-to-be ex-spouse to come up with solutions to divide your assets that work for you both, the divorce process will be less time-consuming and easier emotionally on all parties involved.
 Your divorce attorney in New Jersey and your spouse’s attorney could help you in crafting negotiations that you can both agree on and feel comfortable with.

-Help from a New Jersey Divorce Lawyer with Your Assets in a Divorce
+Help from a Divorce Attorney with Your Assets in a Divorce

 The stakes are high in high asset divorce.
 This is why our firm employs only passionate and dedicated divorce attorneys to handle your complex divorce.
 If you believe your husband or wife is not being honest about the assets they are aware of or is intentionally hiding or devaluing assets, we can help.
 Even if you and your spouse are communicating and open to negotiating, a complex divorce must be approached and handled with a high level of care.
 We are here to give your divorce case the attention it requires.
 Call Petrelli Previtera, LLC today at (215) 523-6900, chat with a live agent, or schedule your consultation online to get started.